apr3vau/lw-plugins/README.md

 - editor::line-number-face: The face of the number itself.
 - editor::highlighted-line-number-face: The face of number when highlighted.

+> Known Bugs:
+> - Line with prefixing #\Tab will cause cursor being drawn at wrong place (LispWorks bug)
+> - Efficiency issue for large buffer (> 3000 lines) currently.
+> - (Rarely) Multiple line numbers displayed at the same position

+> Implementation:
-Implementation: Putting overlays on every #\Newlines in buffer.
-Numbers shown as `before-string` of the overlay.
+> Putting overlays on every #\Newlines in buffer.
+Numbers shown as `after-string` of the overlay.

 ---